cgadski/autotude/README.md

 # Project Structure

+## `altistats.com`

+Source for site, including docker compose configuration.

+- `altistats.com/site`: sveltekit source for [http://altistats.com].

 ## `proto/`

-`proto/` contains the message format used to serialize game state, game inputs, and geometry of game objects.
+Protobuf message format used to serialize game state, game inputs, and geometry of game objects.

 I've patched Altitude (not fully open source) to serialize game state to a stream of `Update` messages.
 An `Update` is roughly a screenshot of _all_ game-relevant state at a given moment in time besides map geometry.
 This ncludes information not normally available to a player like positions of off-screen planes, powerups held by enemies, and exact health/energy values of all planes.